VladaAlek/pp-commerce-261124/README.md

 ### Profile Page

-This feature is by default [locked](docs/images/profile%20page%20locked.png), and it [opens](docs/images/profile%20page%20unlocked.png) only for logged users in the dropdown menu when clicking on the "my account" section in the Navbar.
+This feature is by default [locked](docs/images/profile%20page%20locked.png), and it [opens](docs/images/profile%20page%20unlocked.png) only for logged users in the Dropdown menu when clicking on the "my account" section in the Navbar.
 The [user's name](docs/images/users%20name%20on%20the%20profile%20page.png) is rendered in the welcome message to make navigation easier.
-The profile page has a [dual puprose](docs/images/profile%20design.png).
-On the user's left side is a form to enter the user's delivery data and to confirm the identity.
+The profile page has a [dual pupose](docs/images/profile%20design.png).
+On the user's left side is a form to enter the user's delivery data confirm the identity.
 This information can be changed/corrected/adjusted by clicking the **update information** button.
 The [message](docs/images/update%20profile.png) is present to indicate the changes in the profile's data.
 The right side provides the *Order History*.

 ### Exploring and Selecting/Managing Courses